MA in Statistics with Emphasis in Data Analytics

 |STAT 8310||Data Analysis I||3|

 |STAT 8320||Data Analysis II||3|

 A candidate for the MA in Statistics with emphasis in Data Analytics degree may choose either an exam or a thesis option in order to satisfy the main requirement for the Master's degree.

 A candidate may choose to take the qualifying exam, instead of writing a thesis and presenting it.
 (The same exam as Ph.
 D. candidate.
 See Doctorate of Statistics requirements for more details).

 Original Written Work

-All candidates must submit a written report on an independent effort toward producing original work related to data analytics.
-This report may, with the advisor’s consent, take the form of a thesis, a written review on a set of papers in statistics, or a written report on an independent study project, which may include an original application of statistics.
+Under this option, all candidates must submit a written report on an independent effort toward producing original work related to data analytics.
+This report may, with the advisor’s consent, take the form of a thesis, a written review on a set of papers in statistics, or a written report on an independent study project which may include an original application of statistics.
 For this work, a student must register for at least three semester hours of STAT 8090.

 Presenting the Work

 Under the thesis option, all candidates are required to present an open seminar on the results of the written report.
 The report should be made available for public review, through the Department of Statistics office, for at least one week before the examination.

 Under the thesis option, the MA examination covers material presented in the written report and the seminar and may also cover course work.